capac/short-term-rents-in-london/README.md

 I decided to retrieve data on the amenities located in the vicinities of rentals using the `Places/Search` endpoint of the Foursquare API.
 The details of the Foursquare API Developers documentation on the Place Search endpoint can be found [here](https://api.foursquare.com/v3/places/search "https://api.foursquare.com/v3/places/search").

-### TfL data
+### Transport data

-I also added the distances from each rental unit to the closest Tube station using the `StopPoint` [endpoint](https://api.tfl.gov.uk/StopPoint/Mode/tube "https://api.tfl.gov.uk/StopPoint/Mode/tube") from the TfL developer API, from which I extracted the geographical coordinates of each Tube station and calculated the distance to the rental unit using the [GeoPy](https://github.com/geopy/geopy "https://github.com/geopy/geopy") package.
+I also added the distances from each rental unit to the closest Tube station using the `StopPoint` [endpoint](https://api.tfl.gov.uk/StopPoint/Mode/tube "https://api.tfl.gov.uk/StopPoint/Mode/tube") from the Transport for London (TfL) developer API, from which I extracted the geographical coordinates of each Tube station and calculated the distance to the rental unit using the [GeoPy](https://github.com/geopy/geopy "https://github.com/geopy/geopy") package.

+## Exploratory data analysis

 ## Model generation

+## Conclusions